What Do I Need To Get Car Insurance?

 - Comprehensive coverage protects against damages outside your control, such as theft, hail, vandalism, and falling objects like tree limbs.

 - Personal injury protection (PIP) covers the cost of medical expenses, lost wages, transportation to/from the hospital, and other damages if you or your passengers are injured in an auto accident.

 - Uninsured/underinsured motorist coverage pays for damages caused by drivers with limited or no auto insurance.
 Often, they are two separate coverages, split into bodily injury and property damage coverage.
 Property damage coverage only applies if you also have Uninsured Motorist Property Damage coverage as well.
 Most states require uninsured/underinsured motorist coverage, except for a select few.

 Another question one should ask other than “what do I need to get car insurance” is deciding on appropriate liability limits.
-It’s generally a good idea to obtain $100,000 per person, $300,000 per accident for bodily injury liability and $100,000 in property damage liability coverage for older drivers, and higher liability coverage limits for younger drivers or those that have a lot of assets to protect.
+It’s generally a good idea to obtain at least $100,000 per person, $300,000 per accident for bodily injury liability and $100,000 in property damage liability coverage for older drivers, and higher liability coverage limits for younger drivers or those that have a lot of assets to protect.